Muktha (actress): Career

 She later acted in a Telugu film titled Photo opposite Anand and Anjali.
 She made her successful entry into the Tamil film industry with the film Thaamirabharani opposite Vishal.
 She later starred in some Malayalam films like Nasrani and Goal.

 She played an established actress in the Tamil film Pudhumugangal Thevai.
 In Moondru Per Moondru Kadhal she played the role of a "feisty young woman" called Mallika who belongs to a fishing community.
 For her role, she spent one month on the beach under the sun, getting herself a tan and also learnt to speak Tamil in the Nagercoil slang.
 In 2013, she signed her first Kannada film, Darling, directed by Santhu where she starred opposite Yogi.

 Personal life

-On 23 August 2015, she got engaged to Rinku Tomy, brother of Rimi Tomy.
-On 30 August 2015, they married at St. George Catholic Forane Church in Edappally.
-They have a daughter, Kanmani, born in 2016.
+Muktha was engaged on 23 August 2015 to Rinku Tomy, brother of Rimi Tomy and then married on 30 August 2015 in Edappally.
 Muktha is a trained classical dancer and has done many stage shows.
 She is also managing a beauty salon.